 If you are a beginner you will make questions like these:

 What does ISO means in Photography?
 How does ISO affect a photo?
 What ISO should I shoot at?
 Should I choose the lowest one?’

-In this short tutorial you will get all answers.
-Let’s start understanding what is ISO and why matter in Photography.
+In this short article, you will get all answers.
+Let’s start understanding what is ISO and why matters in Photography.

 Traditional ISO in Film Photography